Dirac particle in Newman-Unti-Tamburino spacetime: Introduction

-In \cite{Atiyah}, it was shown that the problem of interacting two Bo\-go\-mol'nyi– Prasad– Sommerfield monopoles may be geometrized, and reduced to finding geodesics in configuration space, which turns out to be of the Taub-NUT type.
-By this reason, this metric was actively studied as a monopole-like solution within the grand unified theories.
-In this way, the Kaluza-Klein monopole has been considered as an embedded Taub-NUT gravitational instanton into five-dimensional theory (so-called Eucli\-dean Taub-NUT manifold) \cite{4a}.
-In such a 5-dimensional model, the Dirac equation has the specific Kaluza-Klein term which couples the spin with the magnetic field like in the Schr\"{o}dinger-Pauli nonrelativistic theory.
-The SO(4,1) gauge-invariant theory of the Dirac-field in 5D Taub-NUT geometry leads to an analytically solvable model which gives energy levels similar to for the scalar modes.
+To date, the NUT charge is ordinary referred to as a gravitomagnetic monopole and interpreted as a linear source of a pure angular momentum (the twisting of the surrounding spacetime) \cite{Chakraborty2023}.
+In \cite{Atiyah}, it was shown that the problem of interacting two Bo\-go\-mol'nyi-Prasad-Sommerfield monopoles may be geometrized, and reduced to finding geodesics in configuration space of the Taub-NUT type.
+By this reason, the NUT metric has been actively studied as a monopole-like solution within the grand unified theories.
+In this way, the Kaluza-Klein monopole has been considered as an embedded Taub-NUT gravitational instanton into five-dimensional theory (the so-called Eucli\-dean Taub-NUT manifold) \cite{4a}.
+In such a 5-dimensional (5D) model, the Dirac equation has the specific Kaluza-Klein term which couples the spin with a magnetic field like in the Schr\"{o}dinger-Pauli nonrelativistic theory.
+The SO(4,1) gauge-invariant theory of the Dirac-field in 5D Taub-NUT geometry leads to an analytically solvable model which gives energy levels similar as for scalar modes.

-The original NUT metric attracted not much attention of the scientific commu\-nity.
+The original 4D NUT metric attracted not so much attention of the scientific commu\-nity.
 The situation changes in recent years.
-In \cite{Godazgar}, it is shown that the Taub-NUT metrics may be obtained from the general class of asymptotically flat metrics by choosing the gauge field as corresponding to the Dirac magnetic monopole.
+In \cite{Godazgar}, it has been shown that the Taub-NUT metrics may be obtained from the general class of asymptotically flat metrics by choosing a gauge field as corresponding to the Dirac magnetic monopole.
 In other words, the Dirac monopole actually generates a family of Taub-NUT solutions.
-In general, the other members of this family would cor\-respond to other stationary axis-symmetric Weyl solutions with a non-trivial NUT charge.
+In general, other members of this family would cor\-respond to other stationary Weyl solutions with the axial symmetry and a non-trivial NUT charge.